pprimm/pprimm-blog/source/_posts/Pi-Zero-from-Ground-Zero.md

    $ sudo raspi-config
    ```

-   **Update 2016-10-03:** _A RasPi user notified me that starting with Jessie 2016-05-10, a script will auto-expand the file system on first boot.
+   **Updated 2016-10-03:** _A RasPi user notified me that starting with Jessie 2016-05-10, a script will auto-expand the file system on first boot.
 You don't need to perform this step.
 But, if you are interested in bringing up the Configuration Tool and looking around, you can go ahead and continue as a learning exercise; otherwise, jump down to step 5._

    Executing this command show you the configuration tool.
 The only configuration item we're going to do now is expand the file system.
 Select the fist item [1.
 Expand Filesystem] and select [Enter].
 The filesystem will be expanded to used the full size of the SD Card.